About Ziv-aflibercept (Zaltrap®)

 This medication can cause bleeding in the bowel or a tear in the intestinal wall (called perforation).
 Signs of these problems include: blood in the stool or black/tar like stools, vomiting blood, vomit that looks like coffee grounds, fever, severe pain in the abdomen or new abdominal swelling.
 If you experience any of these, contact your healthcare provider immediately or go to the emergency room.

 This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
-Therefore, it is recommended that the medication be discontinued four weeks prior to any surgery.
+Be sure to inform the team performing the surgical procedure that you are taking ziv-aflibercept.
+You should also inform your oncology team that a surgical procedure is planned.
+It is recommended that the medication be discontinued four weeks prior to any surgery.
 Treatment with ziv-afilbercept should not resume for at least 4 weeks after surgery.
 If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 Kidney damage can occur while receiving ziv-afilbercept.
 Your healthcare team will monitor this by periodically checking the amount of protein in your urine.
 If the protein levels become elevated, you may require further urine tests to evaluate your kidney function.
 If your kidneys become damaged, you may need to stop receiving this medication.